alpacahq/alpaca-docs/content/introduction/_index.md

 ### What services does Alpaca provide?

 Alpaca provides trading and clearing services for US equities under its subsidiary Alpaca Securities LLC.
-We currently support stocks and ETFs listed in the US public exchanges (NMS stocks).
-Support for other asset classes, such as options, cryptocurrencies, futures, FX, private equities, and international equities are on our roadmap.
+We currently support stocks, ETFs listed in the US public exchanges (NMS stocks) and cryptocurrencies.
+Support for other asset classes, such as options, futures, FX, private equities, and international equities are on our roadmap.

 We work with retail traders and institutional investors directly, and also work